leeyadong/PSF-Handheld-SAR-Imaging/README.md

 - Here, we report a portable, affordable, and high-resolution 3D mmWave imaging system by overcoming the destructive motion error of handheld SAR imaging.
-This is achieved by formulating the challenging phase error estimation problem as a tractable point spread function optimization problem.
+This is achieved by formulating the challenging phase error estimation problem as a tractable point spread function (PSF) optimization problem.

+- This repository includes code for pre-processing, phase error estimation with PSF optimization, and Range Migration Algorithm (RMA).

-- This code repository mainly includes code and sample data for generating the following result shown in the paper.
+- This repository provides sample data for generating the following result shown in the paper.

 <div align=center>
     <img src="https://github.com/leeyadong/PSF-Handheld-SAR-Imaging/blob/7a2f7b644c0e54b31dc67504a8a1c4e20813dc94/figures/results_ce.jpg" alt="results" width="600" />